amorist/awesome/README.md

 ## Shell

+- [github-action](https://github.com/crowdin/github-action) - A GitHub action to manage and synchronize localization resources with your Crowdin project
 - [papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [link-snitch](https://github.com/victoriadrake/link-snitch) - :octocat: GitHub Action to scan your site for broken links so you can fix them 🔗
 - [super-linter](https://github.com/github/super-linter) - Combination of multiple linters to install as a GitHub Action